 The Compensation Committee evaluates each peer company annually to determine whether its inclusion remains appropriate.
-Based on its review and the advice of FW Cook, the Compensation Committee made no changes to the peer group from FY 2019 for FY 2020.
-The peer group used to evaluate FY 2020 executive compensation decisions is composed of the following 16 publicly-traded companies:
+Based on its review and the advice of FW Cook, the Compensation Committee initially made no changes to the peer group from the prior year.
+The Compensation Committee generally believes that peer group consistency from year to year maximizes year-over-year comparability.
+The peer group used to evaluate executive compensation decisions is composed of the following 16 publicly-traded companies:

-FY 2020 Peer Group
+Peer Group